Quantum volume and length fluctuations in a midi-superspace model of Minkowski space: Introduction

 We select quantum states for flat geometry by imposing a ``no wave" constraint derived from the left- and right-moving constraints of Ref. \cite{HM2}.
 These Killing constraints, formulated and implemented in Sections \ref{KC} and \ref{kill_c_ops}, suppress all waves and thus give ``no-wave states", a kinematic model for flat space.
 Calculating expectation values and fluctuations in geometric quantities around these solutions, we find that requiring finite expectation values of geometric quantities limits the formulation of the ``no wave" constraint.

 The main work of this paper is dedicated to the construction and analysis of the candidate flat space states, as detailed in Sections \ref{kill_c_ops} and \ref{HKC}, as well as the appendices.
 The constraint operators contain explicit connection components, which cannot be directly promoted to quantum operators, and must be regularized.
 We present two different strategies to do this, one by applying ``Thiemann's trick" \cite{5} to replace the constraint by the commutator of a part of the Hamiltonian constraint with the volume operator, and the other one by directly approximating the connection in terms of corresponding holonomies and obtaining a Hermitian constraint.
-In both cases it turns out that the ``no-wave constraints" in their straightforward form are too strong -- they produce states with diverging length expectation values for the smallest possible unit (or ``atom") of geometry.
-We consider two different ways of relaxing them using the volume operator.
-These have normalizable solutions with finite expectation values and uncertainties for geometric quantities on a single atom of geometry, giving candidate states for flat space as subset of kinematical state space.
+In both cases it turns out that the ``no-wave constraints" in their straightforward form are too strong -- they produce states with diverging length and volume expectation values, {\em even} for a single spin network node or vertex.
+We call this smallest possible unit an ``atom of geometry".

+We consider two different ways of relaxing the no-wave constraints using the volume operator.
+These have normalizable solutions with finite expectation values and uncertainties for geometric quantities on a single atom of geometry, giving candidate states for flat space as subset of the kinematical state space of a single atom of geometry.
+The kinematical Hilbert space of the whole system is subtile due to the open topology.
+(See the work by Thiemann and Winkler \cite{OT}).
+We have not addressed the normalizability of the constraints in that setting.